 In a photo ionisation detector (PID), a light in the UV region of the spectrum ionises organic molecules.
-The major components of the flue gas sample such as $O_2$ , CO, $N_2$ , $CO_2$ and water vapour are not ionised by the UV source.
-A typical

-PID analyser consists of a UV lamp and a pair of electrodes to measure the current proportional to the concentration.
+The major components of the flue gas sample such as O2, CO, N2, CO2 and water vapour are not ionised by the UV source.
+A typical PID analyser consists of a UV lamp and a pair of electrodes to measure the current proportional to the concentration.

 Different molecules require different energies to photoionise, and the frequency of the light used in the PID may not ionise all of the organic species present in the sample.
-UV lamps of varying intensities are used to monitor complex mixtures of organic compounds.